 If you want to learn the nuts and bolts of good food photography, check out Pinch of Yum’s Tasty Food Photography ebook, which covers everything from the basics of using a DSLR camera to lighting, photo composition, and editing.

 I have to go on a short rant here.
 I got really annoyed when Adobe went to a cloud-based model for its Creative Suite (now Creative Cloud).
-(I had an old version on my Mac that I loved, but that stopped working when I updated my operating system.)
 Here’s my issue: $49.99/month is a ton of overhead for a just-starting-out food blog—especially when I only really needed Photoshop.
 Although you CAN get a bare-bones version of Creative Cloud with only Photoshop and Lightroom for $9.99/ month, that’s still too much, IMHO.

 I did a little homework and found that there ARE great, inexpensive (even FREE!) alternatives.
 Here are a few of the best:

-Pixelmator: I have been using this graphics editing program for the last 2 years, not only for editing photos, but also creating logos and graphics for my site.
+Pixelmator: I have been using this graphics editing program for the last 2 years.
+It’s great for not only editing photos, but also creating logos and graphics for my site.
 It costs $29.99—that’s a one-time charge, not per month—and has nearly all of the functionality of Photoshop.
 For me, the best thing about Pixelmator is that it integrates seamlessly with my iPad: using the stylus is like drawing on an art pad!

 Corel PaintShop Pro X9 Ultimate: PaintShop Pro was developed by the same folks who produce Painter.
 Paintshop Pro has been around for a while now as a Photoshop alternative, offering a great range of editing and graphics creation tools.
 The ultimate package is available for $49.99.